Calila e Dimna: Summary

 Once there was a tourist who passed by a well, wherein a jeweller, a monkey, a snake and a tiger had got stuck.
 The tourist decided to help them out of good will.
 First the monkey came out, then the snake, then the tiger, all three told the man not to help the jeweller, as humans are the most ungrateful beings.
 However, the tourist ignored them and helped the jeweller out as well.
 The three animals told the tourist that if he ever needs any help while passing by their homes he should just call and they would answer.
 The jeweller told the tourist that if he ever went to the city Nawadirakht, he should seek him out and he may be able to return the favour.

 After some time had passed, by chance the tourist had to visit that city.
 As he approached, the monkey appeared and gifted him a juicy fruit, which he ate thankfully.
 Then, as he came to the door of the city, the tiger approached him and promised to repay him.
 The tiger went to one of the palace gardens, killed the princess and took her necklace, giving it to the tourist without telling him of its origin.
 The tourist, very happy by the treatment received from the animals, intended on approaching the jeweller.
 When the jeweller saw him, he welcomed him in and sat him down.
 When the jeweller saw the necklace, he immediately knew it was the princess’ as he had made it himself for her.
 He took this as an opportunity and went to the palace and told them that the princess’ murderer is at his home.
 The tourist was found with the necklace and promptly arrested.

 It was judged that he be punished and walked around the city and then crucified.
 While they were doing this, the tourist cried out in anguish how he should have listened to the three animals and not saved the man.
 The snake heard this and bit the prince, poisoning him such that none of the doctors could cure him.
 The snake then asked his djinn friend to make the prince believe that the only cure was if the tourist read an incantation over him, as they had wrongly punished him.
-The snake then entered the tourists cell and gave him a leaf which was the cure to his own poison and told the tourist to tell the prince his story and he should be freed.
+The snake then entered the tourist's cell and gave him a leaf which was the cure to his own poison and told the tourist to tell the prince his story and he should be freed.
 When the tourist was summoned, he fed the leaf to the prince, curing him.
 The king gifted the tourist immensely and upon hearing his story had the jeweller crucified for his lies and ungratefulness.